-architecture that scales horizontally for user volume by distributing both application logic and caching across a tier of application servers sitting in front of a data server, enabling partitioning of users across this tier.
+The InterSystems IRIS distributed caching architecture scales horizontally for user volume by distributing both application logic and caching across a tier of application servers sitting in front of a data server, enabling partitioning of users across this tier.
 Each application server handles user requests and maintains its own database cache, which is automatically kept in sync with the data server, while the data server handles all data storage and management.
-Distributed caching allows each application server to maintain its own, independent working set of the data, which means that adding application servers lets you handle more users.
+Interrupted connections between application servers and data server are automatically recovered or reset, depending on the length of the outage.

 The distributed caching architecture and application server tier are entirely transparent to the user and to application code.
-You can easily convert an existing standalone InterSystems IRIS serving data into the data server of a cluster by adding application servers..
+You can easily convert an existing standalone InterSystems IRIS instance that is serving data into the data server of a cluster by adding application servers.

 Distributed Caching Architecture